SCOPE OF THIS CHAPTER

 2.5 Your Family, Background, History and Safety

-The Social Worker in conjunction with the key family members will undertake an exercise to draw and understand the family tree (and / or ecomap).
+The social worker in conjunction with the key family members will undertake an exercise to draw and understand the genogram (and/or ecomap).
 This will need to be as detailed as possible.
 Family networks that span several households will need to be articulated within the wider family tree.

-- Family Timeline / significant events and all professional involvement.
+- Chronology / significant events and all professional involvement.

-In this section the Social Worker will document pertinent components of the family chronology that will inform an understanding (and be relevant) to the nature of the referral or assessment.
+In this section the social worker will document pertinent components of the family chronology on LCS that will inform an understanding (and be relevant) to the nature of the referral or assessment.
 It is important that only pertinent information is included here.

 Short and relevant facts form the chronologyPractice Triggers